 The roe deer, also known as a roebuck, is native to the UK and smaller than our average American whitetail.
 Roe deer typically have no more than three antler points- this one has three points on each antler, meaning it was fully grown.

 This skull was salvaged from a group of antique skulls and antlers imported from the UK.

 The back of the skull has been cut at a slanted angle, and was most likely formerly displayed on a mounted plaque.
-It can hang from a screw in the wall, or propped up on a shelf.
-(Photos illustrate how it can be propped up with a crystal or other small object for display.)
+It has a small brass hanger to hang from a screw in the wall, or can be propped up on a shelf.